ros2/ros1_bridge/README.md

 The bridge is currently implemented in C++ as at the time the Python API for ROS 2 had not been developed.
 Because of this its support is limited to only the message/service types available at compile time of the bridge.
-The bridge provided with the prebuilt ROS 2 binaries includes support for common ROS interfaces (messages/services), such as the interface packages listed in the [ros2/common_interfaces repository.](https://github.com/ros2/common_interfaces)
+The bridge provided with the prebuilt ROS 2 binaries includes support for common ROS interfaces (messages/services), such as the interface packages listed in the [ros2/common_interfaces repository](https://github.com/ros2/common_interfaces) and `tf2_msgs`.
 See [the documentation](doc/index.rst) for more details on how ROS 1 and ROS 2 interfaces are associated with each other.
 If you would like to use a bridge with other interfaces (including your own custom types), you will have to build the bridge from source (instructions below).